Five Gears for Teaching & Learning

 The Teaching Learning Group at CSUN was formed in fall 2012 when Cynthia Desrochers (College of Education and former Director of the CSU Institute for Teaching & Learning) initiated a CSUN project to develop a shared language for talking about how learning happens.

 With sponsorship from Provost Harry Hellenbrand and College of Education Dean Michael Spagna, the group began by reading How Learning Works: Seven Research-Based Principles for Smart Teaching by Susan A. Ambrose, Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, and Marie K. Norman (San Francisco: Jossey-Bass, 2010), a book that brings together much of the relevant research by cognitive psychologists, neuroscientists, and others over the past thirty years.

-The Teaching Learning Group worked with VISCOM to produce a graphic for faculty and staff illustrating the text-based definitions of "Five Gears for Activating Learning" ( 2013), and in 2014, began work on the companion pieces (graphics and text) for students.
+The Teaching Learning Group worked with VISCOM (now INTERSECT.LA) to produce a graphic for faculty and staff illustrating the text-based definitions of "Five Gears for Activating Learning" (2013), and in 2014, began work on the companion pieces (graphics and text) for students.